carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .output}

 This is a list.
+Lists in GAP are indexed from 1.
-The following commands are self-explanatory:
+The following commands are (hopefully!) self-explanatory:

 ~~~
 gap> elts[1]; elts[3]; Length(elts);